bondarchuk 2 years ago

 Text editors impose no formatting at all, unless you consider default character set and line endings "formatting."
 You can change the appearance on the screen if you want, but the file you create has no native font style, no character or paragraph formatting, and your choices of appearance make no difference if you open your file in another editor.
 You don't need a word processor to create your content; you can easily open your text file in Word or Pages to format the document as needed.

-• dragonwriter a year ago
+• dragonwriter 2 years ago

 > Difference between Word Processor and text editor is in WYSIWYG mode of operation.